robbyrenz/classical-mythology/prep-for-final/final-summary.md

 - With these, Hermes’ sword, and Athena’s mirrored shield—which enables him to avoid looking directly at the Gorgons, which would turns him to stone—he creeps into the Gorgons’ cave while they are sleeping.
 - The two gods point out Medusa, the only mortal one.
 - While looking at her in the mirror, Perseus chops off her head and puts it in the magic wallet, then begins to fly home.
+- According to late classical poets, Medousa was once a beautiful woman who was transformed into a monster by Athena as punishment for lying with Poseidon in her shrine.
+- Earlier Greek writers and artists, however, simply portray her as a monster born into a large family of monsters.

 ### Andromeda
 - Along the way, he comes upon Andromeda, a princess who has been chained to a rock because her mother, Cassiopeia, has offended the gods.